UK aims to train Ukrainian pilots ‘as quickly as humanly possible’

 The training could be speeded up as some Ukrainian pilots may have years of experience, “albeit in Soviet-era jets that are very different to our own”, the official said.

-The UK will be the first nation to start training Ukrainian pilots on Nato-standard aircraft, and Defence Secretary Ben Wallace has been told to investigate which jets the UK could potentially give to Ukraine as it fights invading Russian forces.
+The UK will be the first nation to start training Ukrainian pilots on Nato-standard aircraft, and Mr Wallace has been told to investigate which jets the UK could potentially give to Ukraine as it fights invading Russian forces.

-Speaking during a visit to Cornwall, Mr Sunak said he also had “very good conversations” with Mr Zelensky about providing long-range missiles which “are going to make a big difference in the struggle against Russian aggression”.
+Speaking at a joint UK-Italy ministerial press conference in Rome, the Defence Secretary said: “Britain hasn’t said it is necessarily going to send fighter jets to Ukraine.

+“What it has said is we’re going to start training to improve the resilience of Ukraine, probably post-conflict, which is no different from what we were doing in 2015 where Britain, Sweden, Canada, America were training the Ukrainians to form their defence.”

-Mr Wallace, in Rome for talks with Italian counterparts, told the BBC there was no immediate prospect of British jets being sent to Ukraine.
+Mr Wallace earlier said there was no immediate prospect of British jets being sent to Ukraine.

-“This is not a simple case of towing an aircraft to the border,” he said.
+“This is not a simple case of towing an aircraft to the border,” he told the BBC.

 “Britain knows what Ukraine needs and is very happy to help in many ways trying to achieve the effect.